 You'll have to experiment a bit with the length.
-Basically, you'll want the thread to be fairly taut when you partially extend your arm in front of your body and leave thread so the card will dangle about a foot below your hand.Continue to 3 of 4 below.
+Basically, you'll want the thread to be fairly taut when you partially extend your arm in front of your body while leaving enough thread so the card will dangle about a foot below your hand.Continue to 3 of 4 below.

 03 of 04

 Run the Thread

 If you’re right-handed, you’ll want to run the thread over your left hand and launch the card with your right hand.
 If your left-handed, simply reverse the setup.Continue to 4 of 4 below.

 04 of 04